kbastien/blog/_posts/2015-06-14-What-To-Read-This-Week.md

 summary:    Here are 5 articles about startups that you might find interesting to read this week...
 ---

 I enjoy and constantly find myself reading articles around the web.
-I then share the "good ones" with my immediate network via social platforms.
-I've been inspired to post my finds each week.
+I then share the "good ones" with my immediate network.
+This inspired me to post my finds each week.
 Feel free to read the ones that intrigue you!

 - [Tomorrow's Advance Man](http://www.newyorker.com/magazine/2015/05/18/tomorrows-advance-man?currentPage=all): Tad Friend writes about the mind of Marc Andreesen, co-founder of a16z (one of Silicon Valley's top VC firms) and his plan to win the future.